×

 James Holloway, University of New Mexico, serves on the Forum executive committee.

-WICHE Behavioral Health Program (BHP) works with partner agencies to develop a broad and culturally relevant training program to support the preparation and retention of doctoral-level psychologists through the New Mexico Psychology Internship Consortium (NM-PIC).
+WICHE Behavioral Health Program (BHP) works with partner agencies to develop a broad and relevant training program to support the preparation and retention of doctoral-level psychologists through the NEW MEXICO PSYCHOLOGY INTERNSHIP CONSORTIUM (NM-PIC).
+The WICHE BHP facilitates the program’s development, ensures it meets American Psychological Association (APA) accreditation standards, and assists in the accreditation process.
+The NM-PIC is comprised of three sites and is currently working with its fourth cohort of interns.

 CHIEF ACADEMIC OFFICERS NETWORK Staff from the New Mexico Higher Education Department also participate in regular collaborative calls with colleagues around the region.